smomot/bankofshire/src/shire-bank/README.md

+# The Bank of Shire

-# SERVICES DESCRIPTION
+## SERVICES DESCRIPTION

 ShireBankService -> gRPC service for manipulationg bank operations.
-It contains local db Sql lite as data source, but it can work also with in memory database by uncoment and comment following line and change a bit BankDbContext.
+It contains local db Sql lite as data source.
+ShireBankServiceTest project is used to unit test its busienss classes and its work on InMemory db context provider.

-    //builder.Services.AddDbContext<BankDbContext>(opt => opt.UseInMemoryDatabase("BankDb"));
-    builder.Services.AddDbContext<BankDbContext>(opt => opt.UseSqlite("Data Source=LocalDatabase.db"));

 CustomerClient -> console application client for functional test of ShireBankService.